-However, we cannot determine the quality of the soil where we live, and cannot choose its make-up or structure.
-But, with special care, good compost and the best possible tools, the real goodness of the soil can be uncovered.
+With special care, good compost and the best possible tools, the real goodness of your soil can be uncovered.

 1. Breaking up the soil

 Prior to sowing or planting it is useful to break down coarse soil.
-Using the Wilkinson Sword Soil Rake crumble the rough structure of the upper layer of soil directly after breaking it up.
+Using the Wilkinson Sword Soil Rake, crumble the rough structure of the upper layer of soil directly after breaking it up.
 The loosely crumbled soil stores moisture more effectively and provides the necessary support for plants.
-Plants which are to take root, whether it be after sowing or planting, encounter ideal conditions in the finely crumbled soil, which offers little physical resistance.
+Plants which are to take root after sowing or planting encounter ideal conditions in the finely crumbled soil, which offers little physical resistance.
 Thanks to the loose surface soil, an adequate supply of water presents no problem.
 Seeds and plants get off to a good start.

 3. Sowing & Planting

 With temperature rising the soil will warm up and it is now time to plant and sow.
 When sowing, allow the ground to dry out as much as possible.
-For planting seedlings the Wilkinson Sword Stainless Steel Hand Trowel is an essential aid.
+The Wilkinson Sword Stainless Steel Hand Trowel is an essential aid for planting seedlings.

 Loosening the ground regularly between the plants is an effective way of encouraging growth.
 This improves the soil structure and ensures adequate aeration of the soil; it also allows water and the necessary nutrients to reach the tips of the plants’ roots more easily.
-Using the right tools is child’s play.
 With repeated loosening during the gardening season, you will improve the soil condition and consequently plant growth, thus inhibiting undesirable weed growth.

-Regular weeding helps keep the weeds in check, before they plague your plants, competing with them for light, air and water.
-With the Wilkinson Sword hoes and weeding tools, undesirable plants stand no chance.
-They penetrate the soil deeply, loosen it and sever weeds and roots, rendering them incapable of robbing plants of space and nutrition.
-To assist you, use the Wilkinson Sword Dutch Hoe for working with ease in narrow rows of plants.
+Regular weeding helps keep the weeds in check, before they compete with your plants for light, air and water.
+The Wilkinson Sword Dutch Hoe penetrates the soil deeply, loosens it and severs weeds and roots, rendering them incapable of robbing plants of space and nutrition.

 Under natural conditions, hardly any soil is bare.
 It is constantly covered with grasses, wild herbs and weeds or with rotting organic material.
 Similarly, one also encounters broken off twigs, foliage and petals, or leftovers from weeds.
 However, garden waste can prove to be a nuisance.
 Weeds which have been hoed up often carry seeds for undesirable offspring.
 Foliage left around for too long is an ideal breeding ground for fungal disease.
 Using the Wilkinson Sword Carbon Steel Lawn Rake, you can remove these disruptive elements from the garden.